 Yes.
 You can ask for a system that will allow for scaling-up in the future.
 This usually requires that you purchase an inverter larger than that of your current system size.
 For example, by purchasing a 3-kW system with a 5-kW inverter, you can scale up to a 5-kW system in the future.
 There are some limitations to doing this, so make sure you ask your sales representative about this option before you go ahead with a system.

-Your solar power system will automatically shut down for safety reasons.
-If you need power during blackouts, ask your sales representative about the possibility of adding a backup battery bank to the system.
+The grid-connected solar power system will automatically shut down for safety reasons.
+If you need power during blackouts, ask your sales representative about the possibility of adding solar batteries, such as a Tesla Powerwall or sonnenBattery to the system, which will still allow the solar power system to operate during a black-out.

 Before a solar power system can be considered renewable and clean, it needs to pay its debt for the energy used to create it.
 This is known as 'embodied energy'.
 Recovering this energy will take approximately two years.
 The solar panels can then expect to generate clean electricity for at least twenty-three years.

-Usually, the inverter is placed alongside the fuse box.
+Usually, the solar inverter is placed alongside the fuse box or in the garage.
 The inverter is silent and has a display to show the electricity generated.
-Other data options, such as the total electricity generated since installation, are available.
+Some solar inverters can be mounted on an exterior wall.